Herbert Kabafunzaki

 Herbert Kabafunzaki is a Ugandan businessman and politician, who has served as State Minister for Labor, Employment and Industrial Relations since June 2016.
 He was sworn in with the rest of the cabinet on 22 June 2016.

 Kabafunzaki is the elected Member of Parliament for Rubanda County, in Kabale District and a member of Uganda's ruling party, the National Resistance Movement.

 Early life and education

-He was born in Rwamucucu sub-county, in Rukiga County, in Rukiga District, in the Western Region of Uganda.
+He was born in Rwamucucu sub-county, in Rukiga County, in Rukiga District, in the Western Region of Uganda.He attended St. Mary's College Rushoroza for secondary education.